vildefd/Public-code-samples/README.md

 # Public code samples
- Contains code samples to present for potential employers
+ Contains code samples to present for potential employers.
+Please do not plagiarize.